DrewWing/EDrewcatedGuesser/docs/Setup.md

 > *Advanced*: You may change the location of the Virtual Environment with the `VenvName` flag.

-### Secrets
+### Creating Secrets.txt
 #### Basic
 You will need to get an API token from FIRST.
-Go to [this website](https://ftc-events.firstinspires.org/services/API) and click `Register for API Access`.
+Go to [their website](https://ftc-events.firstinspires.org/services/API) and click `Register for API Access`.
 Fill out the form, and you should recieve a token in your email.

 Create a file called `secrets.txt` containing your FIRST API token.
 Format it as follows: